niu-gdo/game-developers-library/docs/guides/unity-guides/first-step-series/unity-runner-1.md

 #### Level Building

 Add about six more road segments to the level and fill it up with Kill Walls, Hazards, and Pick Ups in various configurations to make an interesting level!
 At the end of the level, just create a Kill Wall with too much health to destroy so the player does not go off the end of the game.
+Try using some moving hazards as well!

 The following is a little bit of advice on this process.